J.D. Peck

 Seller concessions can strengthen a bad credit VA strategy

 VA transactions often allow strategic use of seller concessions.
 When structured correctly, concessions can reduce upfront costs, improve affordability, and help a veteran preserve cash reserves.
 For borrowers rebuilding credit, reserves and monthly margin matter.
+See purchase guidance.

 Reduce upfront burden